defold/tutorial-movement/README.md

 ```
 1. If the squared length of the input vector is larger than 1, normalize the vector so it is of magnitude 1.
 Compare against square length since it's faster than comparing against length.

-The second problem requires the use of a timestep value.
+The second problem requires the use of a time step value.

 ## Time step

 Each frame the Defold engine calls the `update()` function of each script.
 A Defold game usually runs at 60 frames per second, so each frame is 0.016666 seconds long.
 That is the time elapsed between each call to `update()`.
-A velocity vector with a magnitude of 3 will then represent a speed of 3 * 60 = 180 pixels per second (with the regular render script).
-However, it would be better if you work with pixels per second: you would then be able to time your game with a stopwatch, reason about distances and timing without having to scale all values against the framerate.
-And a bigger problem is what happens if there, for whatever reason, is a hitch in the framerate.
+A velocity vector with a magnitude of 3 will then represent a speed of 3 * 60 = 180 pixels per second (with the regular render script), *as long as there really are 60 frames each second*.
+What would happen if there, for whatever reason, is a hitch in the framerate?
 With the current code movement will be uneven and unpredictable.

+Working with pixels per second allows you to use variable framerate properly, you would also be able to measure your game with a stopwatch and reason about distances and timings in a better way.

-Defold provides a time step value to each call to `update()` allowing you to easily fix both of these problems.
-The time step value is usually called `dt` (for "delta time") and is set to the number of seconds that elapsed since the last frame.
-You should scale your values against `dt` to get proper units:
+Defold provides a time step argument value to the `update()` function.
+The argument is usually called `dt` (for "delta time") and its value is the number of *seconds* that elapsed since the last frame.
+If you scale velocity against `dt` you will get get proper units:

 ```lua
 function update(self, dt)